Deadly-Pigg/console-battleship/README.md

 # console-battleship
 Making battleship; the board game on windows console.
-May be used later in other projects
+May be used later in other projects.

+## GENERAL INFORMATION:
+Battleship is a game where you and your opponent place ships on a (usually) 10x10 board, and take turns trying to sink eachothers boats.
+One person will shout out a cell number and letter (e.g, C4!) and the other will inform them on if they have hit their ship or not.
+This will continue until one side has successfully sunk all the others ships.
+For more information (not that you care) you can visit the [wikipedia page here](https://en.wikipedia.org/wiki/Battleship_(game))

 ## TODO:
-### Make generation of the board
+### Make and setup board
--

-### Place ships on said board
--
+- Make board more legible and user-friendly
+- Possible customisable board size and ship count/type?
 ### Play and complete game
--
+- Inform user when their ship/the enemy ship has been sunk
 ### Make a bot to automatically play against the player
+- Make algorithm track and sink a ship when it hits a cell with a ship on it.
+- Make algorithm decide the next best slot to shoot at
+### Misc
+- Stop spam from console
--
+- Clean up code

 ## COMPLETED TASKS:
+### Make and setup board
+- User and computer can place ships on their respective boards + (Input validation)
+- User can view their board and the enemy board
+### Play and complete game
+- User can shoot at the computer's board + (Input validation)
+- User can achieve a 'Game Over' when all their ships or the enemy ships have been sunk
+- Input validation
+### Make a bot to automatically play against the player
+- Computer can play the game in a very naive manner.